anishfyi/anishfyi.github.io/essays/difficulty.md

 ## In the context of engineering

-New Feature Development: Took on the responsibility of crafting a brand-new feature.
+<b>New Feature Development:</b> Took on the responsibility of crafting a brand-new feature.
 Leveraged the power of Angular for the frontend and Django for the backend.
 This involved not only coding but also understanding the intricacies of integrating these technologies seamlessly.

-Cypress End to End Test: Started the journey by diving into Cypress for end-to-end testing.
+<b>Cypress End to End Test:</b> Started the journey by diving into Cypress for end-to-end testing.
 It was both exciting and challenging to ensure that the application functions seamlessly from the user's perspective.

-Parity Features: Didn't stop at just one feature.
+<b>Parity Features:</b> Didn't stop at just one feature.
 Added multiple parity features to enhance the overall user experience.
 This required a deep understanding of the existing codebase and ensuring that the new additions align perfectly with the established standards.

-Bug Fixing Across Integrations: Faced the inevitable bugs that come with integration.
+<b>Bug Fixing Across Integrations:</b> Faced the inevitable bugs that come with integration.
 Debugging and fixing issues across different software integrations demanded attention to detail and a systematic approach.

+## In the context of relationships

-Integration Support: Moved beyond just writing code to provide support for integrations.
+<b>Integration Support:</b> Moved beyond just writing code to provide support for integrations.
 This involved working closely with other teams to troubleshoot issues, ensuring a smooth collaboration between different parts of the system.

-## In the context of relationships

-Ticket Resolutions: Engaged in resolving multiple tickets.
+<b>Ticket Resolutions:</b> Engaged in resolving multiple tickets.
 This wasn't just about fixing technical problems; it was also about building relationships with team members and stakeholders.
 Clear communication and collaboration were key in addressing and closing these tickets.

 ## Okay!